Damien Jefferson: Professional career

 Jefferson joined the Sacramento Kings for the 2021 NBA Summer League, winning a summer league championship.
-He joined the Stockton Kings as an affiliate player.
-Jefferson was then later waived on January 29, 2022.
+He joined the Stockton Kings as an affiliate player on October 25, 2021, but was later waived on January 29, 2022.
 He was acquired by the Memphis Hustle on February 14.

+On July 31, 2023, Jefferson signed with Filou Oostende of the BNXT League.

+On August 11, 2024, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

+On August 8, 2025, Jefferson signed with Greek club Karditsa.